No products in the cart.

 Motorola set the cell phone world alight with its Razr range back in the mid-2000s.
 Up to that point, all cell phones were pretty robust in their design.
 Slimness was never really much of a consideration, given that phones weren’t actually that big by that time.
+Read along our Motorola Droid Ultra review and maybe you’ll learn something new today!

 When the first Razr was released, it lived up to its name completely.
 A clamshell or flip top design, it was thinner than any device seen up to that point.
-The range was such a success, selling hundreds of millions of units within 3 years, that it made Motorola a major player in the cell phone market.
-Unfortunately, as the world moved from feature phones to smartphones, Motorola relied on the success of the Razr for just a little too long.
+The range was such a success, therefore, selling hundreds of millions of units within 3 years.
+Of course, that it made Motorola a major player in the cell phone market.
+Consequently, as the world moved from feature phones to smartphones, Motorola relied on the success of the Razr for just a little too long.
 By the time the company realized its mistake, Apple, Samsung, LG and others had taken control of the market.
 Although Motorola’s fall from grace wasn’t on the scale of that suffered by Nokia, it was great enough that losses hit the billions by 2009.

 In 2011, the company was split into two halves.
 The main business remained as a successor to the original Motorola company, but the handset division – now called Motorola Mobility – was sold to Google.
 Despite the resources of Google, sales of Motorola branded cell phones continued to fall.
 Eventually, Google sold Motorola Mobility to electronics giant Lenovo in 2014.
 In recent years, the brand has finally started to become a presence once again in the smartphone industry.

 Although all aspects of a smartphone matter, and need to do so in order to be competitive, there are always compromises made on some in order to benefit others.
-Fortunately, with the Droid Ultra, it’s clear that the display has seen the benefits of investment, which is a good thing for any smartphone.
+However, with the Droid Ultra, it’s clear that the display has seen the benefits of investment, which is a good thing for any smartphone.

 |Size||5.41 x 2.80 x 0.28 in|